wso2/docs-is/en/docs/index.md

         <h1>Welcome to the WSO2 Identity Server Documentation!!</h1>
     </header>
     <div class="md-main .md-content" style="float:left; width: 45%;  text-align:justify; max-height:100%; ">
-        <p>WSO2 Identity Server is an API-driven open source identity and access management (IAM) product designed to help you build effective customer IAM (CIAM) solutions.
+        <p>WSO2 Identity Server is an API-driven open source customer identity and access management (IAM) product designed to help you build effective customer IAM (CIAM) solutions.
 It is based on open standards such as SAML, OAuth, and OIDC with on-premise, cloud, and hybrid deployment options.
 It supports complex IAM requirements given its high extensibility.</p>
         <p>Within these pages you will find instructions that will help you understand and try out capabilities such as SSO, identity federation, authentication - be it multi-factor authentication or adaptive authentication, and more.
 You can also browse through our vast API options available. </p>
     </div>
     <div class="md-main .md-content " style="float:right; width: 55%; align:right;  flex-shrink: 0;min-width: 40%; max-height: 100%; max-width:50%; margin-left:10px; margin-top:20px">